 - Closing Fund

-When you no longer need the change fund, please complete the Request to close a petty cash fund form and hand-deliver it, along with any remaining cash and a Deposit transmittal form, to the Cashier's office in Carter Hall.
+When you no longer need the change fund, please complete the Request to close a petty cash fund form and hand-deliver it, along with any remaining cash and a Deposit transmittal form, to the Cashier's office.